Anaphylaxis: Medication

 Any medication may potentially trigger anaphylaxis.
 The most common are β-lactam antibiotics (such as penicillin) followed by aspirin and NSAIDs.
 Other antibiotics are implicated less frequently.
 Anaphylactic reactions to NSAIDs are either agent specific or occur among those that are structurally similar meaning that those who are allergic to one NSAID can typically tolerate a different one or different group of NSAIDs.
 Other relatively common causes include chemotherapy, vaccines, protamine and herbal preparations.
 Some medications (vancomycin, morphine, x-ray contrast among others) cause anaphylaxis by directly triggering mast cell degranulation.

 The frequency of a reaction to an agent partly depends on the frequency of its use and partly on its intrinsic properties.
 Anaphylaxis to penicillin or cephalosporins occurs only after it binds to proteins inside the body with some agents binding more easily than others.
 Anaphylaxis to penicillin occurs once in every 2,000 to 10,000 courses of treatment, with death occurring in fewer than one in every 50,000 courses of treatment.
 Anaphylaxis to aspirin and NSAIDs occurs in about one in every 50,000 persons.
-If someone has a reaction to penicillin, his or her risk of a reaction to cephalosporins is greater but still less than one in 1,000.
-The old radiocontrast agents caused reactions in 1% of cases, while the newer lower osmolar agents cause reactions in 0.04% of cases.
+If someone reacts to penicillin, his or her risk of a reaction to cephalosporins is greater but still less than one in 1,000.
+The old radiocontrast agents caused reactions in 1% of cases, while the newer, lower osmolar agents cause reactions in 0.04% of cases.
+Avoidance of cephalosporins in those with penicillin allergy creates a significantly greater patient safety risk than the low probability of anaphylaxis.
+Tables describing the structural similarities of various β-lactam antibiotics and risk of cross-reaction are available.

 Venom

 Venom from stinging or biting insects such as Hymenoptera (ants, bees, and wasps) or Triatominae (kissing bugs) may cause anaphylaxis in susceptible people.
-Previous reactions that are anything more than a local reaction around the site of the sting, are a risk factor for future anaphylaxis; however, half of fatalities have had no previous systemic reaction.
+Previous reactions that are anything more than a local reaction around the site of the sting, are a risk factor for future anaphylaxis; however, half of the fatalities have had no previous systemic reaction.

 Risk factors

 People with atopic diseases such as asthma, eczema, or allergic rhinitis are at high risk of anaphylaxis from food, latex, and radiocontrast agents but not from injectable medications or stings.
 One study in children found that 60% had a history of previous atopic diseases, and of children who die from anaphylaxis, more than 90% have asthma.
-Those with mastocytosis or of a higher socioeconomic status are at increased risk.
+Those with mastocytosis, mast cell activation syndrome (MCAS) or of a higher socioeconomic status are at increased risk.